moorissa/moorissa.github.io/index.md

 # hey there, i'm moorissa 🙋🏻‍♀️
 ## about ✨
-A roboticist, engineer, and artist based in San Francisco, California.
+A robotics engineer and a fine artist based in San Francisco, California.
 I enjoy innovating and creating, building self-driving software, and solving highly complex technical problems.
 Since I was a kid, I've also been drawn to the world of creative arts, like painting and writing.
 You can find my  [artwork here](https://instagram.com/moorissatjokro) and my [blog here](https://moorissa.medium.com/).

 ## currently 🦾
 I work as a Senior Software Systems Engineer at [Cruise](https://www.getcruise.com/), a robotaxi startup currently developing an L4 autonomy systems.
 I want to help push the boundaries of AI and robotics towards the world's first L5 technology, as I believe it's a fundamental change to a much safer and more sustainable earth, for all.